 #3 The small based teat

-When the base of the teat is smaller, the contrast between the nipple and the base of the teat will be less severe.
+When the base of the teat is very small, the contrast between the nipple and the base of the teat will be less severe.
 A baby is more likely to be able to get both the nipple and base in his mouth up to the screw cap to mimic a deep latch (attachment) at the breast, however, if the base is too small, this will result in a smaller gape.
 Also be aware with small teats that if the total height is too short it might not reach deep enough into baby’s mouth to mimic the correct position for breastfeeding and may encourage a shallow latch when baby returns to the breast.
 Ideally the material used for the teat will not be too soft that it collapses in baby’s mouth, nor too rigid.

 #4 The very soft teat

 Some teats are made of very soft material.
 The teats in the following pictures are made of latex and have a slanted nipple tip.
 The softness of this type of teat has proved popular with premature babies or babies with neurological issues who are having difficulties with a regular teat.
 However if the teat is so soft that it collapses in baby’s mouth when they feed, this can create a very closed, clenched mouth position which is not desirable for breastfeeding.
-Slanted or “orthodontic” bottle nipples may cause a baby to retract and hump the back of his tongue during bottle feeding which if repeated at the breast will compress the mother’s nipple 1.
-A mother’s nipple should not be compressed or distorted during a feed—this indicates the nipple has been rubbing in baby’s mouth causing pain, soreness or vasospasm.
+Slanted or “orthodontic” bottle nipples may cause a baby to retract and hump the back of his tongue during bottle feeding which if repeated at the breast could reduce milk transfer and compress the mother’s nipple.1 A mother’s nipple should not be compressed or distorted during a feed—since this can lead to pain, soreness or vasospasm.

 Latex is an allergenic material and some babies could be allergic to latex.2